coderamen666/srd-v3.5-md/epic/epic-spells.md

 functioning, such as spells using the *reveal* and *transport* seeds.
-The *foresee* seed can also be used to gain one basic piece of information about a living target: level, class, alignment, or some special ability (or one of an object's magical abilities, if any).
+The *foresee* seed can also be used to gain one basic piece of information about a living target: level, class, alignment, or some special ability (or one of an object’s magical abilities, if any).
 For each additional piece of information revealed, increase the Spellcraft DC by +2.